renanspr/javascript-game/README.md

 Game developed during the week Heroway Brasil.
 I created new features like steps counter and select difficulty.

+## 🎮 How to play

+You need to get your hero to the chest before your steps are over, avoiding traps and mini demons.
+Use WASD or arrow keys to move your hero.

 ## :memo: License

 This project is under the MIT license.